MaureenMurugi/birthdayIP/readme.md

 >Whichever gender the user is, the project compares it to the day of birth i.e (weekdays) and gives a name to the user after the Ghana-Akan names.
 An example, a female born on Sunday her name would be Akosua.

 >You do not only celebrate your day but also gets a chance to own a new Ghanian name.
+Here is a live -site to the webpage, https://maureenmurugi.github.io/birthdayIP/

 ### Author's Information